 Meanwhile, as Rudi was being dragged through the camps, here’s Wilhelm Furtwängler conducting the Adagio with the Berlin Philharmonic in 1942.
 Like Philippe Sands’ choice of Bruno Walter conducting Mahler 9 in 1938— and just as with Daoist ritual—we have to personalise such seemingly disembodied works, and place them in time.

 Furtwängler’s relationship with Nazism has been much debated.
-Generally reluctant to collaborate, he did what he could, even helping some Jews escape, and with close ties to the resistence.
+Generally reluctant to collaborate, he did what he could, even helping some Jews escape, and with close ties to the resistance.
 Yet inevitably people baulk at his participation in events like this Beethoven 9 for Hitler’s birthday, also in 1942:

 Lebrecht sums up his legacy (The maestro myth, p.93):